Otto II, Count of Duras

 Count Otto of Duras (d.
-1147) was a Count of Duras, and advocatus of the Abbey of St Truiden.
+1147) was a count of Duras, and advocatus of the nearby abbey of St Truiden.
 Duras and St Truiden are in the modern province of Belgian Limburg.
 His parents were Count Giselbert of Duras and his wife Gertrud.

 Otto married Berthe of Valenciennes, daughter of Yolande of Guelders, daughter of Gerard I, Count of Guelders.
 Yolande was first married to Baldwin III, Count of Hainaut, and was mother to Baldwin IV, Count of Hainaut.
-Yolande was granddaughter of Albert III, Count of Namur, a family with strong relations with Otto’s father.

 Otto and Berthe are thought to have had one child who survived to adulthood, Otto's successor: